TomOverland/README-Generator/README.md

  ## Installation:
    1. Make sure you have Node.js installed on your computer.
    2. Clone this repository into your computer.
-   3. Open your command line application (examples: git bash, terminal) and run "npm init".
+   3. Open your command line application (examples: git bash, terminal), change directorys into the folder where you cloned this repository and run "npm init".
    4. Run "npm install inquirer"
    5. Run "node index.js" and follow the prompts.